-The collectible amounts are calculated based on net sale value.
-The net sale value is calculated by deducting the asset disposal cost from the asset disposal value.
-Furthermore, as future cash flows are expected to be negative, the value in use is zero.
+The collectible amounts are calculated based on net sale value or value in use.
+The net sale value is calculated by deducting the asset disposal cost from the asset disposal value, applying zero to assets that are not likely to be used in the future and difficult to sell.